PoC vs Prototype vs MVP: What Startups Need to Know

 1. Proof of Concept (PoC): The Feasibility Check

-A Proof of Concept is often the first step in the product development process.
+A PoC is often the first step in the product development process.
 Entrepreneurs can identify whether an idea, technology, or concept can be developed or solved.
 Simply, it majorly focused on workability rather than user experience.
 For more clarity, let’s see the possible questions involved in PoC.

 questions involved in proof of concept

-• What is the minimum level of functionality required to finalize the idea is feasible?
+4. What is the minimum level of functionality required to finalize whether the idea is feasible?

 Key Features of PoC